-This is a cathodic electrodeposition primer system (there is no anodic system in US any more), which applies a primer coating to vehicle bodies, which are cured in an oven.
+This is a cathodic electrodeposition primer system (there is no anodic system in US anymore), which applies a primer coating to vehicle bodies, which are cured in an oven.
 The process is equipped with one regenerative thermal oxidizer (1 e-coat RTO, Durr Rotary Disign) to destroy VOC from e-coat bake oven.
 In CY2008, one e-coat Durr RTO replaced two existing e-coat thermal oxidizers (2 TO) as a part of energy savings program.
 In 2009, 2 E-coat TOs that an RTO replaced moved to Color1 and Tu-tone ovens; one TO at each location.
+These older TOs in turn were replaced in CY 2019.